MikaRyklief/StudyMate2/README.md

-# 📘 StudyMate2 – Smart Student Planner App
+# 📘 StudyMate – Smart Student Planner App

 > **A Kotlin Android app for academic organization, productivity, and wellness.**